+If you're interested in selling motor vehicles legally, it's likely that your state will require you to become licensed.
 Although each state will have their own unique requirements to get your auto dealer license, you can get a general idea of the steps you'll need to take to get your license in most states below.

 If you'd like to determine your state's licensing requirements, take a look at our comprehensive guide further down which offers state specific guides for getting your dealer license (you can also download the free e-book version of our dealer license guide).

 As mentioned above, requirements for getting a license can be drastically different across each state.
 For example, some states may require a separate used car dealer license, new auto dealer license, wholesale car dealer license or auto broker license depending on the type of vehicles you want to sell, how many you plan on selling and whether you want to conduct business as a dealer or broker.
 However, there are other states that may only require one license.

 You have two options when it comes to determining the exact auto dealer license requirements you need to meet:

 - Option #1: Research/contact your state's DMV or licensing department, and determine the licensing requirements you must meet.
 This method is often time consuming, as many states make it difficult to find the necessary licensing information online.

 - Option #2: As an alternative to researching your state's requirements on your own, you can find out the exact requirements you must meet to become licensed by selecting your state below.

 Step #2: Determine and Meet All Necessary Requirements